Blog Layout

 Planning for the Holidays with ASD | Mindful Considerations for Events & Special Occasions

 Summer vacations, spring break, or visits to relatives in the winter - it seems that there is always one special day or another coming up regardless of the month.
-“If I had to pick one take away that can have an affect on the neurodiverse populations we work with during holidays, that would be consistency,” shared Clinical Director Sumita Argianas, “do your best to maintain the routine and listen to your child’s input, everyone deserves to enjoy the holidays and with thoughtful planning, everyone can."
+“If I had to pick one take away that can have an effect on the neurodiverse populations we work with during holidays, that would be consistency,” shared Clinical Director Sumita Argianas, “do your best to maintain the routine and listen to your child’s input, everyone deserves to enjoy the holidays and with thoughtful planning, everyone can."

 Consistency is Key!